 - Material composition review

 - Consultations with board-certified dermatologists

 A small number of people will experience reactions to certain materials.
-This can be due to allergies, environmental factors, extended exposure to potential irritants such as soap, sweat, sunscreen or lotions, and other causes.
+This can be due to allergies, environmental factors, extended exposure to potential irritants like soap, sweat, sunscreen, or lotions, and other causes.
 If you know you have allergies or other sensitivities, be aware that certain products contain the following materials:

-AirPods Max headphones: thermoplastic polyurethane and polyester headband, PET textile-covered polyurethane memory foam headphone cushion,2 anodised aluminium ear cups and stainless steel sliding arms
+AirPods Max headphones: thermoplastic polyurethane and polyester headband, PET textile-covered polyurethane memory foam headphone cushion,2 anodized aluminum earcups, and stainless steel sliding arms

 - Learn more about Apple's restrictions on wearables.